harshita-dutta/Tiles-and-waves/README.md

 ## Road Map
--> First page recieves matrix size input form the user -> Matrix of nxn size will be formed , n's value depend on the input form user -> The 8 music notes gets played depending on the indcies which vaires from 0 to 7 ,getting incremented by 1.
+-> First page recieves matrix size input form the user -> Matrix of nxn size will be formed , 'n' value depends on the input from the user -> The 8 music notes gets played depending on the indcies which vaires from 0 to 7 ,getting incremented by 1.
 -> Once i becomes 7 it goes back 0 and the loop continues.
 -> The tiles are designed such that when mouse is being hovered through the tiles random colours appear.